emberjs/website/source/guides/models/working-with-records.md

 At this point, you can either persist your changes via `save()` or you can rollback your changes.
-Calling `rollback()` reverts all the `changedAttributes` to their original value
+Calling `rollback()` reverts all the `changedAttributes` to their original value.

 ```js
 person.get('isDirty');      //=> true